inveniosoftware/docs-invenio-rdm/docs/operate/customize/audit-logs.md

 The feature can be enabled by setting the `AUDIT_LOGS_ENABLED` flag to `True`.

-## Adminstration panel
+## Administration panel

 When the audit logging feature is enabled, you will be able to see when a user created a draft and then published it as a record.
-Only site-administrators can access the logs via the adminstration panel (`<domain>/administration/audit-logs`).
+Only site-administrators can access the logs via the administration panel (`<domain>/administration/audit-logs`).

 You can also check the changes in the new version of the record via the administration panel.